gabecorsini/Gabe-Corsini/README.md

 - 👋 Hi, I’m Gabe Corsini
-- 👀 I’m interested in Architecting Cloud Solutions, Automation, Cybersecurity, Scripting, and really good books.
+- 👀 I’m interested in Web Development and building things I think are neat.
-- 🌱 I'm currently working on ways to automate the deployment of fully featured azure environments to cut down on hands-on admin work, reducing turnaround time on customer activations.
+- 🌱 I'm currently working on learning to code for the web.
+More specifically HTML/CSS/JS foundations, and then moving on to ReactJS and some backend.
 - 📫 I can be reached at gabe@corsini.tech

 <!---